UWOceanTech/Student-Seaglider-Center/README.md

 Folder Structure:
 - clean_data: netcdf & csv files with variables renamed for clarity and the time adjusted and the code used to clean and produce these files
-- misc_files: the rest of the files sorted by file type
+- raw_files: the rest of the files sorted by file type
-- meta_data: mission, glider, and sensor details
+- mission_metadata_glider#: mission, glider, and sensor details
 - mission_plan (if applicable): detailed account of the mission objectives and plan

 Downloading & Plotting: